13 Things To Do In Ratnagiri: A Refreshing Exploration

 Photo: Chikilino / Pixabay / Image For Representation Only

 The Velas Turtle Festival is a unique eco-tourism event held in the village of Velas, near Ratnagiri.
 Every year, Olive Ridley turtles come to the shores of Velas Beach to lay their eggs, and the festival celebrates the hatching of baby turtles.
 Visitors can witness the baby turtles making their way to the sea, a mesmerising and heartwarming sight.
+It is one of the most unique things to do in ratnagiri while exploring.
 The festival promotes the conservation of these endangered species.
 This provides a great opportunity for nature lovers to learn about marine conservation.
 Visit Velas for the turtle festival between February and April for the best experiences.

 Ideal Duration: 1 day